AgentToolkit/altk-boost/altk/pre_tool/toolguard/README.md

     backend_kwargs=...    # any additional arguments
 )
 ```
-The `melea` session parameters can be provided explicitely, or loaded from environment variables:
+The `mellea` session parameters can be provided explicitely, or loaded from environment variables:

 | Environment Variable           | Mellea Parameter | Description                                                        |
 | ------------------------------ | ---------------- | ------------------------------------------------------------------ |